-- 1 Rift and plume: a discussion on active and passive rifting - 2 mechanisms in the Afro-Arabian rift based on synthesis of - 3 geophysical data - 4 Ran Issachar^{1,2}, Peter Haas^{1,3}, Nico Augustin3 and Jörg Ebbing1 - 1Institute for Geosciences, Kiel University, Geophysics, Kiel, Deutschland, 2Geological Survey of Israel, Jerusalem, Israel, - 6 3GEOMAR Helmholtz Centre for Ocean Research, Kiel, Deutschland - 7 Correspondence to: Ran Issachar (ranis@gsi.gov.il)
+- 1 Rift and plume: a discussion on active and passive rifting - 2 mechanisms in the Afro-Arabian rift based on synthesis of

+3 geophysical data

+- 4 Ran Issachar^{1,2}, Peter Haas^{1,3}, Nico Augustin3 and Jörg Ebbing1 - 5 Institute for Geosciences, Kiel University, Geophysics, Kiel, Deutschland, 2Geological Survey of Israel, Jerusalem, Israel, - 6 3GEOMAR Helmholtz Centre for Ocean Research, Kiel, Deutschland - 7 Correspondence to: Ran Issachar (ranis@gsi.gov.il)

-8 Abstract
+Abstract

 - 9 The causal relationship between the activity of mantle plumes and continental break-up is still elusive.
 The - 10 Afro-Arabian rift system offers an opportunity to examine these relationships, in which an ongoing - continental break-up intersects a large Cenozoic plume-related flood basalt series.
-In the Afar region, the - 12 Gulf of Aden, the Red Sea, and the Main Ethiopian Rift form an R-R-R triple junction, separating the - 13 Ethiopian and Yemen Traps by ~600 km.
-We provide an up-to-date synthesis of the available geophysical - and geological data from this region.
-We map the rift architecture in the intersection region of the rifts - and review the spatio-temporal constraints in developing the different features of the plume-rift system. - 16 We infer two spatial constraints in the development of the rifts: (1) the connection of the Main Ethiopian - 17 Rift to the Gulf of Aden and the Red Sea by its northeastward propagation; (2) the abandonment of an - 18 early tectonic connection between the Red Sea and the Gulf of Aden.
-Additionally, chronological evidence - 19 suggests that regional uplift and flood basalt eruptions sufficiently preceded rifting.
-By this, we infer a - 20 progressive development in which the onset of the triple junction marks a tectonic reorganization and was - 21 the last feature to develop after all rift arms were thoroughly developed.
-We argue that the classical active - and passive rifting mechanisms cannot simply explain the progressive development of the Afro-Arabian - 23 rift and propose a scenario of plume-induced plate rotation that includes an interaction between active - 24 and passive mechanisms.
-In this scenario, the arrival of the Afar plume provided a push force that - promoted the rotation of Arabia around a nearby pole, enabling the rifting and, ultimately, the break-up - 26 of Arabia from Africa. - 28 Short summary:
+In the Afar region, the - Gulf of Aden, the Red Sea, and the Main Ethiopian Rift form an R-R-R triple junction within plume related - 13 flood basalts series.
+We provide an up-to-date synthesis of the available geophysical and geological data - 14 from this region.
+We map the rift architecture in the intersection region using Difference in Gaussians and - interpretation of vertical gravity gradients and Bouguer anomalies.
+With the aid of these methods we - review the spatio-temporal constraints in the evolution of the different features of the plume-rift system. - 17 Our results show rough and irregular morphology of the Gulf of Aden and the Red Sea arms in contrast to - 18 the symmetric, continuous, and smooth Main Ethiopian Rift.
+The triple junction formed by the - 19 northeastward propagation of the Main Ethiopian rift develops simultaneously to the abandonment of the - 20 tectonic connection between the Red Sea and the Gulf of Aden through Bab al-Mandab Strait.
+The onset - 21 of the triple junction was the last feature to develop in the plume-rift system and marked a tectonic - 22 reorganization.
+By this time all rift arms were sufficiently evolved and the break-up between Africa and - 23 Arabia was already accomplished. - 24 We argue that the classical active and passive rifting mechanisms cannot simply explain the progressive - development of the Afro-Arabian rift.
+Instead, we propose a plume-induced plate rotation, which includes - an interaction between active and passive mechanisms.
+In this tectonic scenario, the arrival of the Afar - 27 plume provided a push force that promoted the rotation of Arabia around a nearby pole northwest to the - 28 plate boundary, enabling the rifting and, ultimately, the break-up of Arabia from Africa.